 If we understand the emotions caused by dementia, and the skills that are not lost, we will be able to provide more empathetic and effective support to our loved ones.

-Dementia training begins with understanding the skills not lost
+Strength-based dementia care begins with understanding the skills not lost

 It’s helpful to look at dementia from the perspective of the changes in a person’s functioning, rather than as a disease and symptoms.
 When we do this, their behaviors make sense and are manageable instead of unexpected.